What is multiple myeloma?

 - Weight loss (a rare symptom)

 The exact cause of multiple myeloma is unknown.

 Amyloidosis is a rare disease that causes the buildup of protein fibers in tissues and organs.
 Symptoms are similar to myeloma, but may also include:

 - Gastrointestinal symptoms like abdominal pain and diarrhea

 - Liver enlargement and pain

 - Abnormal liver and/or kidney function tests

-Also known as plasmacytoid or lymphoplasmacytoid lymphoma, patients with Waldenstrom's can present with symptoms similar to myeloma except that bone pain and fractures are very rare.
-Patients may present with:
+Also known as plasmacytoid or lymphoplasmacytoid lymphoma, Waldenstrom's macroglobulinemia’s symptoms are similar to those of myeloma, except that bone pain and fractures are very rare.
+Symptoms include:

 - Abnormal or blurred vision